BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 2021-06-12 W2 Reflect:

 * Chapter 7, Problem set 7.7, Problem 20: Linear Algebra focus on a GROUP of equations, but not a particular equation.
 * Chapter 7: solution (basis) lives in the null space.
-The number of basis means dimention of the null space.
+The number of basis means dimension of the null space.
 * Chapter 7: KCL: just simply think from the loop perspective.
 Identify the current direction.
 * Maybe I should allow a few empty box in the github contribution.
 Busy day with full of meetings happens.
 I should not bother by those little green boxes.
 If you really want a full year green, write a program and submit empty content every day.